TheSkorm/mod_mumblelink/RELEASES/README-template.txt

-                    which helped in optimizing the DLLs and compiling for multiple platforms theskorm        : Thanks for helping with compiling libraries for linux 64 bit and providing a lib for MACOSX (and testing)
+                    which helped in optimizing the DLLs and compiling for multiple platforms theskorm        : Thanks for helping with compiling libraries for linux 64 bit and providing libs for MACOSX (and testing)